bulletmark/cdhist/README.md

 ### USAGE

-Add "somepath" to your directory stack and cd there:
+Use the `cd` command to change directory as normal:

 ```
+$ cd /tmp
+$ cd /etc
+$ cd /usr/share/doc
+$ cd /boot/loader
+$ cd ~/etc
-cd somepath
+$ cd
 ```

-List the stack and its indices then immediately prompt for another directory to select and cd to:
+At any point you can use the `cd --` command to list all your previous directories and be prompted for one to select and cd to:

 ```
-cd --
+$ cd --
+  6 ...
+  5 /tmp
+  4 /etc
+  3 /usr/share/doc
+  2 /boot/loader
+  1 ~/etc
+  0 ~
+Select directory index [or <enter> to quit]: 3
+$ pwd
+/usr/share/doc
 ```

 That's it!
 The above is all you really need to know.
+Instead of having to type the directory name you merely enter it's index.
+The directories are displayed most recently visited last, without duplicates.
+Index 0 is the current directory, Index 1 is the previous, index 2 is the second previous, up to a user configured number (default 30).
 Other available commands and options are:

-List the current stack and its indices:
+List the current stack and its indices (without prompting):

 ```
-cd -l
+$ cd -l
 ```

 Change dir to stack index "n":

 ```
-cd -n
+$ cd -n
 ```

 Search back through stack for "string" and cd there:

 ```
-cd -/string
+$ cd -/string
 ```

 Note, you can also type `/string` at the `cd --` prompt to search.